astrotutor9/Pico_Simple_Micropython_Rover/README.md

 # Pico_Simple_Micropython_Rover
  Tutorial on creating a MicroPython rover using the Raspberry Pi Pico.

+## Chapters
+1. Introduction
+2. Initial Code (Python imports)
+3. Make Something Happen (flash internal LED)
+4. Adding External LED (breadboards and flash external LED
+5. Add Some More LED (set up 6 LED as if rover connections)
+6. Ready for Some Wheel Action (disconnect LED, connect the motors and python functions)
+7. Time for Some More Action (really take control)
+8. Random Driving Robot (hand over the control, python if/elif/else, while and random numbers)

 ## Introduction
 This is to simply demonstrate utilising the Raspberry Pi Pico pins to control LED and then a rover.
 Each step will build on the previous giving a result as the code builds up.
 Take it as far as you like and learn a little along the way.
 Then when you have completed this take it further!